ARM-software/CMSIS-DSP/ComputeGraph/examples/example2/README.md

 It is much more complex:

-- First we have a source delayed by 10 samples ;
+- First we have a stereo source delayed by 10 samples ;
 - Then this stereo source is split into left/right samples using the default block Unzip
 - The samples are divided by 2 using a CMSIS-DSP function
 - The node HALF representing a constant is introduced (constant arrays are also supported)